Ingenic-community/linux/README.md

 You're welcome to push the changes here to upstream if not already done by us, but please retain the original author information.

 License information are clearly stated in each file.
 Please respect them.

+## FAQ

+### No support for T series?

+Unlike the good old JZ and X series, the T series is in tight control of a subsidiary company of Ingenic in a distant city.
+And unfortunately they have a very different philosophy of treating customers.
+You can urge them to release the related datasheets to public by sending emails to marketing@ingenic.com and marketing@lumissil.com.